19.2 The Economics of Poverty

 Source: Timothy M. Smeeding, “Public Policy, Economic Inequality, and Poverty: The United States in Comparative Perspectives,” Social Science Quarterly, 86 (December 2005): 955–983.

-Taken together, though, transfer payment and tax programs in the United States are less effective in reducing poverty than are the programs of other developed countries.
-Figure 19.6 "Percentages of Population in Eight Countries with Disposable Incomes Less Than 1/2 the National Median" shows the percentage of the population in eight developed countries with a disposable income (income after taxes) less than one-half the national median.
-The figure shows this percentage both before and after tax and transfer payment programs are considered.
+Taken together, though, transfer payment and tax programs in the United States are less effective in reducing poverty that are the programs of other developed countries.
+Figure 19.8 "Percentages of Population in Eight Countries with Disposable Incomes Less Than 1/2 the National Median" shows the percentage of the population in eight developed countries with a disposable income (income after taxes) less than one-half the national median.
+The exhibit shows this percentage both before and after tax and transfer payment programs are considered.
 Clearly, the United States is the least aggressive in seeking to eliminate poverty among the eight countries shown.

 Poverty and Work